 How To Make Copycat Wendy's French Fries

-Remove the potatoes from the water and dry them by patting.
+- Remove the potatoes from the water and pat them dry.

 - Although you can add flavor to your homemade fries with other seasonings, nothing really beats classic sea salt to really emulate that Wendy's french fries taste.